Should I Become a Chief Executive Officer?

 Many aspiring chief executive officers choose to pursue a Master of Business Administration (MBA) or a similar graduate degree.
 These programs can be pursued before finding work within an industry or after having been employed for some time.
 Those who are currently working in a corporate or managerial position can enroll in a part-time professional or executive MBA program that integrates practical work knowledge into the curriculum.
 MBA students might take classes in strategic management, finance, organizational theories and managerial economics.

-- Choose a concentration.
 Most MBA programs require their students to select a concentration to focus their studies on.
 These individuals can take advantage of this opportunity by selecting an emphasis that relates to the industry they wish to advance in.
-Many programs allow students to specialize in fields like marketing, finance, information technology, environmental sustainability, public policy and health administration.
+Many programs allow students to specialize in fields like marketing, finance, information technology, environmental sustainability, public policy, and health administration.

 Step 3: Gain Experience

-- Get involved.
 Companies may offer corporate training or development programs, which can help potential chief executive officers learn the tricks of the trade and teach them how to be a high-level manager.
-It's also important to show dedication in the field; the BLS reported that those who wish to rise into executive positions must often work long hours that include nights, weekends and holidays.
+It's also important to show dedication in the field; the BLS reported that those who wish to rise into executive positions must often work long hours that include nights, weekends, and holidays.

 Step 4: Consider Voluntary Certification

-Voluntary certification is another way to demonstrate knowledge and proficiency in a CEO's work duties.
-The Institute of Certified Professional Managers offers the designation of Certified Manager, which requires a minimum amount of education, experience and training, as well as a passing exam score.
+Voluntary certification is another way for CEOs to demonstrate knowledge and proficiency and advance their careers.
+The Institute of Certified Professional Managers offers the designation of Certified Manager, which requires a minimum amount of education, experience, and training, as well as a passing exam score.
 Eligibility to sit for the exam is determined by a system of points based on the years of education and experience that a candidate has accumulated.